SabreTools/MPF/README.md

 ### System Requirements

 - Windows 8.1 (x86 or x64) or newer
+    - Users who wish to use MPF on Windows 7 need to disable strong name validation due to `Microsoft.Management.Infrastructure` being unsigned
 - .NET Framework 4.8 or .NET 6.0 Runtimes (.NET 6.0 is mostly functional due to a dependency issues but may be unstable in some situations)
 - As much hard drive space as the amount of discs you will be dumping (20+ GB recommended)